nashville-software-school/Vue-Workshop/chapters/Session_6.md

 ## Specify where our route components should go with `<router-view>`

-Go into `App.js` and empty out everything in the `<app-bar>` component and remove the `<HelloWorld>` component from the template.
+Go into `App.vue` and empty out everything in the `<app-bar>` component and remove the `<HelloWorld>` component from the template.
 While you're at it, since this is an app for Vue specific memes, let's change the app bar color to either dark green or teal.
 Your `App` component should now look like this

 ```vue
 <template>